Eupatorium lecheifolium Greene

-Central and Eastern N. America - Massachusetts to Wisconsin, south to Florida and Texas.
+Central and Eastern N. America - Wisconsin to Massachusetts, south to Texas and Florida

 Succeeds in ordinary well-drained but moisture retentive garden soil in sun or part shade[